bones-brigade/kafka-spark-openshift-python/README.md

 A Python source-to-image application skeleton for using Apache Spark and Kafka on OpenShift.

-This application will simply read messages from an Kafka topic, and the write those messages back out to a second topic.
+This application will simply read messages from a Kafka topic, and the write those messages back out to a second topic.
 It will achieve this using Spark's streaming utilities for Kafka.

 ## usage on openshift

-As this project utilizes Spark, it requires the usage of the [RADanalytics](https://radanalytics.io) tooling.
+As this project utilizes Spark, it will be easiest to consume on OpenShift by using the [RADanalytics](https://radanalytics.io) tooling.
 The source-to-image nature of this application will require that a Spark cluster is available.
-The easiest path to making that connection is to use the automatically spawned Spark clusters that are created by the
+The shortest path to making that connection is to use the automatically spawned Spark clusters that are created by the
 [Oshinko project source-to-image](https://github.com/radanalyticsio/oshinko-s2i)
 utilities.
 Please see that documentation for more information about this